Aira Caldera: Geological background

-Aira Caldera is almost rectangular in shape related to local faulting and was created in a series of large scale of pyroclastic surges that contributed to the Shirasu-Daichi pyroclastic plateau, with the last now dated to 29,428 to 30,148 years calibrated before present.
+Aira Caldera is almost rectangular in shape related to local faulting and was created in a series of large-scale of pyroclastic surges that contributed to the Shirasu-Daichi pyroclastic plateau, with the last now dated to 29,428 to 30,148 years calibrated before present.
 The eruption formed a caldera that was 17 km by 23 km.
-The Aira Caldera is one of a series of volcanic complexes in the Kagoshima Graben, which has been postulated to extend northward from the undersea Kikai Caldera to the Ata South Caldera, Ata North Caldera (see Ata Caldera), the Aira Caldera associated with Kagoshima Bay, and through past to the Kirishima Volcano Group.
+The Aira Caldera is one of a series of volcanic complexes in the Kagoshima graben, which has been postulated to extend northward from the undersea Kikai Caldera to the Ata South Caldera, Ata North Caldera (see Ata Caldera), the Aira Caldera associated with Kagoshima Bay, and through past to the Kirishima Volcano Group.
+The Mount Kirishima group of stratovolcanoes has Shinmoedake as its most famous and active member.
 This alignment was first noted in the 1940s.
 The tectonic processes are rather complex in this region, where the Okinawa Plate is colliding with the Amur Plate and the Pacific Plate is subducting under both.

 The formation of Aira Caldera started with a Plinian pumice eruption of the Osumi pumice from a vent near where Sakurajima is now and was quickly followed by an oxidised Tsumaya pyroclastic flow.
 It is likely that subsequent eruptions in this series were at vents in what has been termed the Wakamiko caldera to the northwest.
 Basement rock fragments and pumiceous materials from a massive explosion formed the Ito pyroclastic flow, which deposited more than 800 km3 of Ito Ignimbrite (known as "Shirasu" locally) and 300 km3 of Aira-Tn Tephra in volume.
 Within the constraints that much of the caldera is under the sea, the reason for the large vent area is because the caldera erupted well over earlier estimates of 140 km3 of magma in a short amount of time.
 The caldera is known for its gravitational anomalies, which are associated with a funnel-like shape in the strata.

 The structure of the caldera seemed unique in early work as it was different from the then-typical Valles-type Caldera whose defining characteristics include a Valles-type ring fracture which acts as a channel for such large-scale pyroclastic flows.
-Such diffuse non directional pyroclastic flows, overwhelming the local landscape, have now also been described in New Zealand, for example in the Hatepe eruption.
+Such diffuse non-directional pyroclastic flows, overwhelming the local landscape, have now also been described in New Zealand, for example in the Hatepe eruption.

+Rare minerals exist on Kagoshima Bay's seabed with hydrothermal vents including volcanic chimneys.
+The minerals include stibnite, realgar, orpiment, and pyrite and there are concentrations of mercury, antimony, and arsenic.
+Some of the hydrothermal fluid-venting chimneys have unique mineralogy, of kerolite and hydrated talc with lesser amounts of dolomite and magnesite, amorphous silica, and stibnite.
+Petroleum seeps exist.